02Kenzo/objectionwiki/Using-objection.md

 sensepost’s iPad on (iPad: 10.2.1) [usb] #
 ```

 At this stage, you may now enter commands into the REPL as needed.
 For example, issuing the `ls` command will display a directory listing of the current directory.
-By default, starting the `objection` REPL will start in your applications main bundle path too.
+By default, starting the `objection` REPL will start in your applications main bundle path:

 ```
 sensepost’s iPad on (iPad: 10.2.1) [usb] # ls